aurorascharff/rsc-workshop/STEPS.md

 - Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
 - Not recommended for data fetching unless specific use cases such as infinite scroll

-### App: Write and use all server actions, make CRUD work
+### App: Write and use all server actions, make CRUD work, pending-states

-- Create: CreateContactButton "use client" onClick, revalidate etter visning
+- Create: CreateContactButton "use client" onClick, revalidate etter visning, add slow and transition for loading state, "creating" + disabled
-- Update: ContactForm "use client" onSubmit, updateContactSimple
+- Update: ContactForm "use client" onSubmit, updateContactSimple, add slow and transition for loading state
-- Delete: DeleteContactButton "use client" onClick modal
+- Delete: DeleteContactButton "use client" onClick modal, add slow and transition for loading state, "deleting" + disabled
-- Alt dette skal vi jobbe mer med imorgen

 ### Slides: TASK 1